MCP Servers

 env

-Environment variables. ${VAR} is resolved from skill variables first, then OS environment.
+Environment variables passed to the server. ${VAR} is filled in from the skill's vars: block first, then the OS environment.

 Optional